 Austrvegr, the Eastern Route of the Vikings

 During the Iron Age, an international waterway passed through the southernmost part of the Finnish Archipelago.
-When, during the ninth century, the vikings started conquering across the seas it was named Austrvegr–The Eastern Route.
-Later, the route was used by the mighty Hansa merchants, by kings and pretenders to the throne on the warpath, and by an illustrious group of pirates making life unsafe ashore as well as at sea.
+When, during the ninth century, the vikings started conquering across the seas, it was named Austrvegr–The Eastern Route.
+Later, the route was used by the mighty Hanseatic merchants, by kings and pretenders to the throne on the warpath, and by an infamous group of pirates who made life unsafe ashore as well as at sea.

 A thousand years ago the Vikings often traveled by the Eastern Route to the huge marketplaces in Novgorod, Constantinople and Baghdad.
 The route passed through the outer archipelago, and the strait between Hitis and Rosala, called Örsund, was an important harbour and marketplace.

-The archipelago offers a unique blend of wild nature and a culture landscape formed by humans.
-The thousand-year inhabitation and even older history have left their mark everywhere.
-When you travel in the footsteps of the Vikings, you experience history in the same barren, fascinating, beatiful scenery that once greeted them.
+The archipelago offers a unique blend of wild nature and a cultural landscape formed by humans.
+The thousand-years of inhabitation and even older history have left their mark everywhere.
+When you travel in the footsteps of the Vikings, you experience history in the same barren, fascinating, beautiful scenery that once greeted them.
 The memory of Vikings who settled down on various islands lives on in legends and names of locations along the Eastern Route.

 The marketplace and harbour at Kyrksundet

-Archaelogical examinations done around Kyrksundet during the years 1992-1996 are considered revolutionary when it comes to archeology in the archipelago, and have in many ways changed our perception of the history of inhabitation in the archipelago.
-All observations show that the northern shore of Kyrksundet may have been a frequented harbour and marketplace as early as during the ninth century.
+Archaeological examinations done around Kyrksundet during the years 1992-1996 are considered revolutionary when it comes to archeology in the archipelago, and have in many ways changed our perception of the history of human inhabitation of the archipelago.
+All observations indicate that the northern shore of Kyrksundet may have been a frequented harbour and marketplace as early as the ninth century.